kkemple/scienceandmathematics.com/src/content/posts/information-theoretic-constraints-on-sociotechnical-systems.md

 Collapse within 2-3 quarters.
 This matches observed behavior when high-growth companies suddenly miss targets and cascade into insolvency.
 The trigger isn't external shock—it's crossing the information bankruptcy threshold where maintaining organizational coherence requires more energy than available capacity.

 Organizations demanding constant availability accumulate maintenance debt through the $(1-\eta)^{-\rho^*}$ overhead factor.
-For individual operating at $\eta = 0.95$ (5% capacity toward personal maintenance):
+For an individual operating at $\eta = 0.95$ (5% capacity toward personal maintenance):

 $$
 M(0.95) = (0.05)^{-3.29} \approx 229
 $$

-Maintaining this state requires factor 229 increase in available energy—impossible without external source.
+Maintaining this state requires a factor of 229 increase in available energy—impossible without an external source.
 The system draws from stored reserves (sleep, health, relationships) until reserves deplete, typically 6-18 months.
 This matches empirical burnout timelines in high-intensity organizations [^10].
 The math predicts the timeline.

 Software projects exhibit the same dynamics.
 Code complexity grows with features while refactoring capacity remains constant.
-When complexity overhead exceeds critical threshold, more effort goes toward managing existing complexity than adding capability.
-For project with monthly release cycle and complexity overhead $\eta = 0.32$:
+When complexity overhead exceeds the critical threshold, more effort goes toward managing existing complexity than adding capability.
+For a project with a monthly release cycle and complexity overhead $\eta = 0.32$:

 $$
 t_{\text{failure}} = 1 \times \exp\left[3.29 \times \frac{0.304 - 0.32}{0.304}\right] \approx 0.85 \text{ months}
 $$

-Development velocity collapse within single sprint.
+Development velocity collapse within a single sprint.
 This matches common experience where teams suddenly "can't ship anything" despite no obvious trigger [^11].
 The trigger is crossing the information bankruptcy threshold.

 ## Testable Predictions